 - Diet: It has been shown in numerous research studies that high-fat diets have a high predisposition to generate colorectal cancer.

-- Obesity: Being overweight (especially having a very large waist) increases the risk of colon cancer in both men and women, but the link seems to be stronger in men.
+- Obesity: Being overweight (especially having a considerable waste) increases the risk of colon cancer in both men and women, but the link seems to be stronger in men.

 - Lack of physical activity